fgheysels/iotedge-opcua-publisher/readme.md

-# Deploy IoT Edge OPC UA Publisher module to IoT Edge device (PoC)
+# POC: Ingest OPC UA metrics via the IoT Edge OPC UA Publisher module

 ## Abstract

-This document provides a step-by-step approach for deploying the [OPC UA publisher IoT Edge module](https://github.com/Azure/iot-edge-opc-publisher) on an IoT Edge device.
+This document provides a step-by-step approach for deploying the [OPC UA publisher IoT Edge module](https://github.com/Azure/iot-edge-opc-publisher) on an IoT Edge device and getting the telemetry in Azure Timeseries Insights and Azure Data Explorer.

 ## Deploy the required Azure Resources